-Dialectical Behavior Therapy (DBT) is a cognitive behavior therapy in which people are treated who are mainly diagnosed with a borderline personality disorder (BPD).
+Dialectical Behavior Therapy (DBT) is a cognitive behavior therapy that threats clients mainly diagnosed with a borderline personality disorder (BPD).
 In several different independent scientific studies, DBT has proved to be effective.
-It is the best researched psychotherapeutic ambulant treatment for BPD.
+It is the best researched psychotherapeutic ambulant treatment program for BPD.

 ‘It’s not a suicide prevention program, it’s a life worth living program.’
 (Linehan)